 If you want other options, here are a few additional components you can consider:

 - Ethernet HAT: Even if the Raspberry Pi board has only one Ethernet port, you can still add more by installing a HAT on top of it.
 This one on Amazon should be a great option.
-It’s the size of a Raspberry Pi Zero, but can work with any model.
+It’s the size of a Raspberry Pi Zero but can work with any model.

 - USB to Ethernet adapter: I tried this a few years ago, and it worked fine.
-You can plug a USB to Ethernet adapter (like this one) on your Raspberry Pi and plug a second Ethernet cable to it.
+You can plug a USB to Ethernet adapter (like this one) into your Raspberry Pi and plug a second Ethernet cable into it.
 As there are many models, I can’t guarantee it will work with all the solutions we’ve discussed in this article, but my model was working on RPI OS.

-- 4G Module: For specific scenarios, you can also use a 4G HAT to skip the need of another Ethernet adapter.
+- 4G Module: For specific scenarios, you can also use a 4G HAT to skip the need for another Ethernet adapter.
 You can plug this module, insert your SIM card in it and connect to the Internet from wherever you are.
 As for the last one, it will probably work on Raspberry Pi OS, but not sure about IPFire and OpenWRT support.

 Not sure where to start?